rikirii/gdaps2_2225_team_D/README.md

 _This README contains basic information about the project and its artifacts.
 If kept up to date, it will act as a primary dashboard for the project._

 ## Team Members
-- Owen Beck
+- Ricky Yu
 - jarin moses
 - Zhihao Chen
-- Ricky Yu
-- MEMBER5
+- Owen Beck

 ## Repo Organization
 - [game/](game/) - Contains the main MonoGame project.
 Notes about how to run the game are in [game/README.md](game/README.md).